Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Conclusion

 \section{Conclusion}

 This work presents the \textit{Mixture of Cognitive Reasoners} (\ourmodel), a modular architecture and training paradigm inspired by the functional specialization of the human brain.
-By aligning expert modules with distinct cognitive domains---language, logic, social reasoning, and memory---each reflecting the functionality of well-studied brain networks, we show that incorporating cognitive inductive biases into transformer models can effectively promote functional specialization, resulting in improved performance and enhanced interpretability.
-Our staged training approach, leveraging a small curated dataset, enables specialization to emerge in a controllable and data-efficient manner.
+By aligning expert modules with distinct cognitive domains---language, logic, social reasoning, and world modeling---each reflecting the functionality of well-studied brain networks, we show that incorporating cognitive inductive biases into transformer models can effectively promote functional specialization.
+This results in improved behavioral alignment as measured by \datasetname{CogBench}, enhanced interpretability, all while being competitive or outperforming comparable models on reasoning benchmarks.
+Our staged training approach leverages a small curated dataset and enables specialization to emerge in a controllable and data-efficient manner.
 Furthermore, we show that the resulting modularity allows for targeted interventions at inference time, enabling the model to favor one mode of reasoning over another.
 These findings highlight a promising path toward more transparent, steerable, and cognitively grounded language models.